polkadot-fellows/runtimes/README.md

 8. `rsync` the weights back to your local machine, replacing the existing weights.

+9. Manually fix XCM weights by
+- Resetting the `impl<T: frame_system::Config> xxx::WeightInfo<T> {` to just `impl<T: frame_system::Config> WeightInfo<T> {`
+- Marking all functions `pub(crate)`

-9. Commit the weight changes.
+10. Commit the weight changes.

-10. If not installed, `cargo install subweight`, and check the weight changes with `subweight compare commits --path-pattern "./relay/polkadot/src/weights/*.rs" --method asymptotic --ignore-errors HEAD HEAD^1`.
+11. If not installed, `cargo install subweight`, and check the weight changes with `subweight compare commits --path-pattern "./relay/polkadot/src/weights/*.rs" --method asymptotic --ignore-errors HEAD HEAD^1`.
 Ensure the changes are reasonable.

 ## FAQ